Lake loses suit over her defeat in Arizona governor’s race

 “The Court cannot accept speculation or conjecture in place of clear and convincing evidence,” Thompson said.

 Lake, who lost to Hobbs by just over 17,000 votes, was among the most vocal 2022 Republicans promoting former President Donald Trump’s election lies, which she made the centerpiece of her campaign.
 While most of the other election deniers around the country conceded after losing their races in November, Lake has not.
-Instead, she asked the judge to either declare her the winner or order a revote in Maricopa County.
+Instead, she asked the judge to either declare her the winner or order a revote in Maricopa County, home to more than 60% of Arizona’s voters.

 In the ruling, the judge acknowledged the “anger and frustration” of voters who were inconvenienced in the election and noted that setting aside the results of an election “has never been done in the history of the United States.”